SafeAssign Originality Reports

 When a SafeAssign report has finished processing, you can access it on the Grade Assignment page.
 Access the Grade Assignment page from the Grade Center or the Needs Grading page.

 In the Grade Center, locate the assignment that you enabled the SafeAssign options for.
-When students have made their submissions, you see the needs grading icon—the exclamation mark.
-Access the cell's contextual menu and click the attempt.
+When students have made their submissions, you see the needs grading icon.
+Access the cell's menu and select the attempt.

 On the Grade Assignment page, a SafeAssign section appears in the grading sidebar.
 While the report is processing, the following statement appears: Report in progress...

 When the report is ready to view, a percentage appears in the grading sidebar.
-Expand the SafeAssign link and click View Originality Report to view the results in a new window.
+Expand the SafeAssign link and select View Originality Report to view the results in a new window.

 If you need more room for viewing the paper's text, you can collapse the right panel with the right-pointing arrow.
 The highlighting colors remain in the collapsed view.

 The sources that include text that matches the submitted paper's text are listed in the right panel of the report.
-You can expand the section to select sources, exclude them from the review, and process the paper again.
+If Another student's paper is listed as a citation, the submission is associated with another institution and you may not be able to view it due to privacy laws.

-SafeAssign recognizes a student's multiple attempts for an individual assignment as submitted by the same student for the same assignment.
-SafeAssign does not check the contents of the student’s current attempt against content from previous submissions.
+SafeAssign recognizes your multiple attempts for an individual assignment as submitted by the same student for the same assignment.
+SafeAssign doesn't check the contents of your current attempt against content from previous submissions.

-If a student includes more than one attachment with an assignment, they are listed in the report.
-Click a file name link to view the file's text in the left panel and view its word count in the right panel.
+If you include more than one attachment with an assignment, they are listed in the report.
+Select a file name link to view the file's text in the left panel and view its word count in the right panel.

 Sentence matching scores represent the percentage probability that two phrases have the same meaning.
 This number reflects the reciprocal to the probability that these two phrases are similar by chance.
 For example, a score of 90 percent means that there is a 90 percent probability that these two phrases are the same.
 There is a 10 percent probability that they are similar by chance and not because the submitted paper includes content from the existing source-whether appropriately attributed or not.